-SPN3450 Spanish Language Films 4 semester hours Students enrolled in this course will use the Spanish language to watch and critique various thematic issues central to films produced in Spanish speaking countries.
+SPN3450 Spanish Language Films4 semester hoursStudents enrolled in this course will use the Spanish language to watch and critique various thematic issues central to films produced in Spanish speaking countries.Prerequisite:SPN2300 or consent of instructor.

 SPN3500 Advanced Spanish Literature 4 semester hours Students will read, discuss and research the literature of a selected anthology of Spanish literature.
 All of these activities will be conducted in Spanish.
 Prerequisite: SPN2300 or consent of instructor.